Final Fantasy VII: Remake Scares Me!

 There are a lot of questions and concerns respectively.
 I’m all up for this remake to see where they want to take it, but at the same time, I don’t want that.
 Admittedly fans, myself included, made the original mistake by asking for a remake.
 We should’ve chosen our words more wisely and asked for a remastered version.
 Essentially this would be the same game done over, just modernizing it graphically without making major changes as they have done.

-I believe this is what nearly all of us who asked for this was envisioning.
+I believe this is what nearly all of us who asked for this were envisioning.
 We were not asking for a full-fledged 40-plus hour game of just Midgar with a cash cow being milked with multiple installments while we fork over $60 for each one.
 I’m assuming this will be the case and we have to pay full price for each installment; that in itself is a problem all on its own if you ask me.

 I don’t know.
 To me, it seems they are trying way too hard and trying to do too much that no one really asked for when it comes to Final Fantasy 7’s remake.
 Would have I liked keeping it a turn-based JRPG?
 Absolutely I would, but I’m ok with the new fighting mechanics.
 I’m always open to new ideas or concepts, but when it comes to fans asking for a game to be modernized and get a product that changes major aspects from its original form then I tend to lose interest and hope.